d3adspace/scipio/README.md

 descriptions across your internal network.
 You can provide those failures in an enumeration or built a fully custom one.

+By adding a handler you can control how your failures will be handled.
+You can post them to a RESTful service or just save them in a database to be reviewed from a monitor application.

 # Installation / Usage

 - Install [Maven](http://maven.apache.org/download.cgi)